sofiiaavetisian/starlight/README.md

 ## Run the Project Locally (Docker)

 Follow these steps to build and run the app inside a Docker container.
-The only local dependency you need is Docker (Docker Desktop on macOS/Windows or Docker Engine on Linux).
+The only local dependency you need is Docker.

-1. **Clone the repository** (or open the project folder if you already have it).
+1. **Clone the repository**
 2. **Create your environment file** by copying the template and editing the values you need:
    ```bash
    cp .env.example .env